Trent Reznor: Personal life

-During the five years following the release of The Downward Spiral in 1994, Reznor suffered from depression; his condition was worsened by the death of his maternal grandmother, who had raised him.
-He began abusing alcohol, cocaine, and other drugs, and successfully completed rehab in 2001.
-He said in a 2005 Kerrang! interview, "There was a persona that had run its course.
-I needed to get my priorities straight, my head screwed on.
-Instead of always working, I took a couple of years off, just to figure out who I was and working out if I wanted to keep doing this or not.
-I had become a terrible addict; I needed to get my shit together, figure out what had happened."
-In contrast to his former suicidal tendencies, he stated in another 2005 interview that he is "pretty happy".
+Reznor suffered from depression over the five years following the release of The Downward Spiral in 1994, which was worsened by the death of his maternal grandmother, who raised him; he began abusing alcohol, cocaine, and other drugs, attempting rehab but failing.
+While on tour in London in 2000, he overdosed on China White, a fentanyl analog he had mistaken for cocaine.
+He returned to rehab and completed it in 2001.
+He said in 2006, "There was a persona that had run its course.
+I needed to get my priorities straight, my head screwed on. [...]
+I took a couple of years off, just to figure out who I was and working out if I wanted to keep doing this or not."
+He also said that he was now "pretty happy".